Anglican Church in Aotearoa, New Zealand and Polynesia: Divorce and abortion

+Social issues

 Relation with the Anglican realignment

 The Fellowship of Confessing Anglicans in New Zealand was started in April 2016 with two conferences that took place in Auckland and Christchurch with nearly 500 members of the province.
 The FCA in New Zealand is the local expression of the Global Anglican Future Conference (GAFCON), whose chairman, Eliud Wabukala (an archbishop from Kenya), sent a message of support read at the conferences.
 Video greetings were also sent by Foley Beach of the Anglican Church in North America and Richard Condie, a bishop of the Anglican Diocese of Tasmania and chairman of FCA Australia.
 Jay Behan became the chair of FCA New Zealand.
 The creation of FCA New Zealand was a result of the passing of Motion 30 by the Anglican Church in Aotearoa, New Zealand and Polynesia, and the subsequent document A Way Forward, proposing the blessing of same-sex marriages, presented at their general synod in May 2014.
 Bishop Richard Ellena of Nelson, an Evangelical Anglican, is a supporter of the Anglican realignment, having attended the Global South Fourth Encounter in Singapore in April 2010 and GAFCON II in Nairobi, Kenya, in October 2013.
 FCA New Zealand was represented at GAFCON III in Jerusalem, in June 2018 by a 56 members delegation, plus two from Fiji, led by Jay Behan.

 The Church of Confessing Anglicans Aotearoa/New Zealand was created from the Fellowship of Confessing Anglicans of New Zealand and was officially established on 17 May 2019.
 This followed the decision taken by the Anglican Church in Aotearoa, New Zealand and Polynesia to allow the blessing of same-sex marriages and civil unions.

 Sexual abuse

 The Anglican Church in New Zealand has historically had instances of sexual abuse of children, adults, and clergy.
 The abuse took place in church-run schools as well as churches, and the church was accused of attempting to cover up the sexual crimes.
+In 2001, Reverend Louise Deans published a book about her experiences speaking out about abuse inside the church, and the handling of sexual abuse complaints within the New Zealand church was the subject of postdoctoral research by Patricia Allan.
+This research was later used by the Royal Commission of Inquiry into Abuse in Care.

 In March 2021, at the request of Catholic and Anglican Churches, among others, church bodies were included in a nationwide inquiry, the Royal Commission of Inquiry into Abuse in Care.
 As part of this inquiry it emerged that many documents pertaining to the sexual abuse of people in the church from the 1990s had gone missing.